leftfield-geospatial/homonim/docs/usage.rst

 .. _conf:

 ``-c``, ``--conf`` : FILE
     Path to a yaml configuration file specifying the `advanced options`_.
-If passed, configuration file settings are overridden by equivalent options passed on the command line.
+Any advanced options passed on the command line will override the corresponding configuration file settings.
 See `config.yaml`_ for an example.

 .. _help: